 - Click on Google Drive, where all your Google documents and Google sheets are saved automatically;

-- Go to the file you want to transfer the ownership and right-click on it;
+- Go to the file you want to transfer the ownership to and right-click on it;

 - If you haven’t shared the file with the prospective new owner, you need to do so before you proceed with the transfer;

-- This is the first step towards transferring ownership of a document.
+- This is the first step toward transferring ownership of a document.
 You have to give access to the new owner before transferring the ownership;

 - So if you’re sharing the files in Google Drive for the first time, you need to enter the ID of the new owner.

 - To share the document, click “Share” in the top right-hand corner of the page;

 - Alternatively, you can click on the profile icon with a plus sign for sharing the file with a new ID.
 When you do this, the “share with others” screen appears;

 - Type the names of the people from your contact list or the email addresses of those you want to share the file with and click “Send”;